 - File an internal grievance or complaint with the school.

 - File a complaint with the Office for Civil Rights (OCR) of the U.S. Department of Education.

 - File a complaint with the U.S. Department of Justice (DOJ).

 - Try to resolve things informally, by negotiating directly with the school or with a mediator.

-- File a lawsuit: For violations of the ADA and Section 504 you can file a lawsuit in federal or state court.
+- File a lawsuit: You can file a lawsuit in federal or state court.
 If you seek money damages only (under $5000), you can file a complaint in small claims court.
 You can file a lawsuit regardless of whether you have filed a complaint with the school, OCR, or DOJ.

-What laws protect students with disabilities at colleges, universities, junior colleges, professional schools, and trade and technical schools?
+What laws protect students with disabilities at colleges, universities, junior colleges, professional schools, online schools, and trade and technical schools?